marcosfavat/dino/Basemaps.md

 - change scale : alt + mousewheel or alt + numpad + or numpad -

-You can add your own service by adding its definition in a json like syntax, directly in servicesDefs.py file.
-Support WMS, WMTS, TMS and definition of custom tile matrix.
+You can add your own service (WMS, WMTS, TMS) by adding its definition in a json like syntax directly in the file servicesDefs.py.
+You can also define your own custom tile matrix.

+Downloaded tiles are stored in an MBtiles cache for speed up upcoming request.

 ![](https://raw.githubusercontent.com/wiki/domlysz/blenderGIS/images/basemaps_demo.gif)